jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

    nvme_config

 ..
 Docs note: Starting with R5 (May 2021), team agreed that the latest/working
-   branch will include the current install guides only.
+   branch will include the current & supported install guides only.
 The archived releases will only be available in a release-specific branch.
 The instructions below are modified to reflect this change.

 ..
 Making a new release
 ..
-1. Make the previous 'upcoming' release the new 'supported' release.
+1. Copy the previous 'upcoming' release to the 'supported' release section.
-      Copy the folder to the release-specific branch.
+      Copy the old 'supported' folder to the release-specific branch.
       Copy the toctree link into the Supported section of install landing page.
       Update intro text for the Supported release section to use the latest version.